 Advantages of Banknote

-Some of the major advantages of the banknote are as follows:
+Some of the significant advantages of the Banknote are as follows:

-- It facilitates ease of transaction as there is no confusion regarding the value of the currency, given that it clearly appears on the face of it.
+- It facilitates ease of transaction as there is no confusion regarding the currency’s value, given that it appears on the face of it.

-- A banknote is the common and acceptable medium of offline transaction across the globe.
+- A banknote is a standard and acceptable medium of offline transactions across the globe.

 Disadvantages of Banknote

-Some of the major disadvantages of the banknote are as follows:
+Some of the significant disadvantages of the Banknote are as follows:

-- Given that banknotes are made of paper, they are not resilient enough and can be soiled or torn, which may result in a total loss of value.
+- Because banknotes are made of paper, they are not resilient enough and can be soiled or torn, which may result in a total loss of value.

-- Holders of banknotes are always exposed to the risk of counterfeit currency, which is an exact replica of the original currency but without legal sanction.
+- Holders of banknotes are constantly exposed to the risk of counterfeit currency, which is a replica of the original currency but without legal sanction.
 Counterfeit currency holds zero value and is considered illegal.

-So, it can be seen that banknotes are pieces of paper issued by the central banks and they represent the legal tender of the economy.
-They are a type of promissory notes and the bearer of these notes is payable the amount mentioned on the face of it on-demand without any interest.
-Although it offers ease of transaction and acts as the medium of exchange, the risk of counterfeit currency remains one of the major concerns.
+So, it can be seen that banknotes are pieces of paper issued by the central banks and represent the economy’s legal tender.
+They are a type of promissory notes, and the bearer of these notes is payable the amount mentioned on the face of it on-demand without any interest.
+The possibility of counterfeit money remains a serious concern even though it makes transactions simple and serves as a means of exchange.

 This is a guide to Banknote.
-Here we also discuss the introduction and how does banknote work along with advantages and disadvantages.
+Here we also discuss the introduction and how banknotes work with their advantages and disadvantages.
 You may also have a look at the following articles to learn more –